Budgeting & Forecasting

 No rule says a company must use only top-down or bottom-up planning.
 Different circumstances favor different approaches; the best option is sometimes to combine the two methods.

-With a countercurrent plan, you get the best of both worlds—both goals have been satisfied, and everyone's happy.
+With a countercurrent plan, you get the best of both worlds—you can satisfy both goals and keep everyone happy.

-The difference between these planning approaches lies in how much control you want over the company's finances and the budgeting and planning process.
+The major difference between bottom-up and top-down planning approaches lies in how much control you want over the planning process, and how much input you want from your team members.

 New call-to-action